 If you want to run a successful online business you need to attract new visitors via your website.
 If you want to see business growth in the 21st century, driving new traffic to your site is absolutely vital and it’s no doubt one of your goals if you’re reading this article.
 One of the benefits of inbound marketing is that when done well it can help you do just that.

 So you want to attract more traffic, but you don’t want just anyone turning up on your website.
 You want the right kind of people, who are likely to become leads and, hopefully not too far down the line, customers.
 But how do you get the right kind of visitors?

 Simple – with the right kind of content.
 If you create content designed to help your ideal customer, content that is relevant to what you offer and useful to that ideal customer, at whatever stage of the buyer’s journey they are at, you will have a very good chance of attracting the right kinds of visitors.
-Before you get to work on this content you should make sure you have worked on some buyer personas, which will help you target your ideal customers and understand what they are looking for.
+Before you get to work on this content you should make sure you have worked on some buyer personas.
+These are semi-fictional representations of your ideal customer, and they will help you target the right people, and understand what they are looking for.

 Your content should answer questions and show potential customers how to solve their problems, and if at all possible your content should be the most comprehensive piece on the market.
 You also need to make this content available to prospects at the right time – which is when they need it!
 You need to make sure your content is published on the right media for your target audience too.
 Again, buyer personas should help here.

 Tactics and tools to employ:

 - SEO – to build your visibility in organic search results by improving rankings for relevant search terms, thereby driving more traffic your way